Alive! (Kiss album): Re-releases

 Alive! was originally reissued as a double-CD set in what has now become known as a "Fatboy" 2CD case.
 When the Kiss back catalog was remastered, it was housed in a slimline 2CD case and, in keeping with the rest of the reissue program, had the artwork restored.
 Alive! was re-released in 2006 as part of the Kiss Alive!
 1975–2000 box set.
 The short running time of Alive! allowed for a single, unedited CD edition in that release.
 The remastered CD edition eliminated the breaks between the four sides of the original LP release, resulting in that version of the album playing as one continuous performance.
 The 72-page booklet packaged with the CD set erroneously credited songwriting for "Cold Gin" to Stanley instead of Ace Frehley.

 The album was reissued in 2014 on vinyl with the original artwork and sleeve.
 The album was reissued again in 2020 for its 45th anniversary on colored vinyl.

+2025 the album was released as a box set for its 50th anniversary, which included a remastering of the original release, as well as several of the various soundboard recordings from which the album was compiled.